-Hold-separate remedies of this kind are not usual in the United States and the European Union, mainly because authorities favour clear-cut structural remedies.
+Hold-separate remedies of this kind are not usual in the US and the EU, mainly because authorities favour clear-cut structural remedies.
 Usually they do not leave matters in suspense, with some scepticism as to whether, with common ownership, two businesses will compete.
 The use of such remedies is therefore a topic of some controversy.21

 In March 2017, the EC cleared the transaction subject to extensive structural remedies.23 Among other things, the EC found that the merger would have reduced competition in some EU Member States on the markets for certain pesticides.
 To address these concerns the parties proposed, among other things, to divest DuPont's pesticide business.
 The divestment was subject to an upfront buyer requirement, so the parties could not close their transaction until the EC approved the buyer.24

 In addition, the EC was concerned that the transaction would reduce innovation.25 Controversially, its decision highlights not only potential competition between the parties and their overlapping pipeline products but also reduced innovation at the overall industry level, rather than on particular relevant antitrust markets.
-To address these concerns, the EC required that the parties divest almost all of DuPont's global R&D organisation.26
+To address these concerns, the EC required that the parties divest almost all of DuPont's global research and development (R&D) organisation.26

 In October 2012, the South African Competition Commission (SACC) recommended clearance, with remedies, of the acquisition of Xstrata's mining business by Glencore's trading and production group, after close scrutiny of the acquisition's implications for coal supply in South Africa.31 The SACC found that there was no substantial lessening of competition.
 However, in the public interest, conditions were imposed regarding proposed job losses, limiting them to 80 employees initially, with a further loss of 100 lower-level employees a year later and a financial contribution towards their retraining.
 Similar conditions have been imposed in many other cases.32

-In April 2013, MOFCOM cleared the acquisition, subject to different remedies compared to those previously agreed with the European Union.33 MOFCOM raised concerns despite market share levels on a worldwide or Chinese basis that generally would not raise concern in other jurisdictions.
+In April 2013, MOFCOM cleared the acquisition, subject to different remedies compared to those previously agreed with the EU.33 MOFCOM raised concerns despite market share levels on a worldwide or Chinese basis that generally would not raise concern in other jurisdictions.

 Nevertheless, MOFCOM imposed structural and behavioural remedies, apparently after consultations with other governmental departments.
 Glencore agreed: